roq-trading/roq-docker-demo/README.md

 Yes.
 You should expose the relevant port(s) if the services communicate using tcp or udp.
 You should mount the '/run/roq' directory and share it between containers if the services communicate using unix sockets and shared memory.

+### How do I generate Roq's authentication keys?

+Follow the instructions from [here](https://roq-trading.com/docs/reference/gateways/flags/#authentication).

+> Please note that you will have to contact Roq to register your key.

+### Can I use this without a valid license key?

+Yes.
+The gateway will function for a short period before it automatically shuts down.

 ## License